junxit/us-congress-bills-112/bill.md

   - **(6)** *Employer* The term “employer” has the meaning given such term in section 3401(d) of the Internal Revenue Code of 1986 (26 U.S.C.
 3401(d)), unless such term is defined by the State in which the employee’s employment duties are performed, in which case the State’s definition shall prevail.
   - **(7)** *State* The term “State” means any of the several States.
   - **(8)** *Time and attendance system* The term “time and attendance system” means a system in which—
-    - **(A)** the employee is required on a contemporaneous basis to record his work location for every day worked outside of the State in which the employee’s employment duties are primarily preformed; and
+    - **(A)** the employee is required on a contemporaneous basis to record his work location for every day worked outside of the State in which the employee’s employment duties are primarily performed; and
-    - **(B)** the employer uses this data to allocate the employee’s wages for income tax purposes among all States in which the employee performs employment duties for such employer.
+    - **(B)** the system is designed to allow the employer to allocate the employee’s wages for income tax purposes among all States in which the employee performs employment duties for such employer.
   - **(9)** *Wages or other remuneration* The term “wages or other remuneration” may be limited by the State in which the employment duties are performed.

 ## § 3.
 Effective date; applicability